harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/experiments/edit-chaos-experiment.md

 ## Bulk update cron schedules

-You can update multiple cron scheduled chaos experiments in one go.
-One important aspect is that you can **bulk update** multiple cron schedules to a **single value**, that is, the cron schedules you select to update will all be updated to a single common value.
-You **can't** map different cron schedules to their respective values while performing a bulk-update.
+You can update multiple cron-scheduled chaos experiments in one go.
+One important aspect is that you can **bulk update** multiple cron schedules to a **single value**, that is, the cron schedules you select to update will all update to a single common value.
+You **can't** map different cron schedules to their respective values while performing a bulk update.
 You can:
 1. Bulk disable active schedules
 2. Bulk enable inactive cron schedules